tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Offering a GREASE extension is not considered offering an encrypted ClientHello for purposes of requirements in {{real-ech}}.
 In particular, the client MAY offer to resume sessions established without ECH.

+### Server Greasing

+{{config-extensions-iana}} describes a set of Reserved extensions which will never be registered.
+These can be used by servers to "grease" the contents of the ECH configuration, as inspired by
+{{?RFC8701}}.
+This helps ensure clients process ECH extensions correctly.
+When constructing ECH configurations, servers SHOULD randomly select from reserved values with the high-order bit clear.
+Correctly-implemented client will ignore those extensions.

+The reserved values with the high-order bit set are mandatory, as defined in {{config-extensions}}.
+Servers SHOULD randomly select from these values and include them in extraneous ECH configurations.
+Correctly-implemented clients will ignore these configurations because they do not recognize the mandatory extension.
+Servers SHOULD ensure that any client using these configurations encounters a warning or error message.
+This can be accomplished in several ways, including:

+* By giving the extraneous configurations distinctive config IDs or public names, and rejecting the TLS connection or inserting an application-level warning message when these are observed.

+* By giving the extraneous configurations an invalid public key and a public name not associated with the server, so that the initial ClientHelloOuter will not be decryptable and the server cannot perform the recovery flow described in {{rejected-ech}}.

 # Server Behavior {#server-behavior}